 You will want to be on at least version 5.0.0 to complete the tutorial.
 If this is your first time using Redwood then no worries: the latest version will be installed automatically when you create your app skeleton!

 If you have an existing site created with a prior version, you'll need to upgrade and (most likely) apply code modifications.
 Follow this two step process:

-- For each version included in your upgrade, follow the "Code Modifications" section of the specific version's Release Notes:
+- For each version included in your upgrade, follow the "Code Modifications" section or "Upgrade Guide" of the specific version's Release Notes:

 - Then upgrade to the latest version.
 Run the command:

 Node.js and Yarn Versions